 Moms and dads are equal partners in crime, and our homes will only buzz more efficiently with both parents in sync.
 Take a look at several effective—and fair—ways to involve dads at home:

 Assigning tasks to your husband seems like evening the playing field.
 But delegating household and baby duties puts you in the boss’ seat and him as your subordinate.

-You may find it easier to bathe the baby while asking your husband to fetch you a towel or grab the pajamas, but the constant asking and ordering diminishes his role as an equal partner.
+You may find it easier to bathe the baby while asking your husband to fetch you a towel or grab the pajamas.
+Except the constant asking and ordering diminishes his role as an equal partner.

 Adjust your standards

 Don’t be a gatekeeper

 I have seen so many women inadvertently discourage their husbands from doing their share by being too controlling or critical… If she acts as a gatekeeper mother and is reluctant to hand over responsibility, or worse, questions the father’s efforts, he does less… Anyone who wants her mate to be a true partner must treat him as an equal—and equally capable—partner.

 Your husband might take a longer time soothing your fussy baby.
 Watching the scenario unfold is difficult, especially when you can step in and solve it.

 But stepping in would deny your husband the ability to refine his skills.
 And he can’t determine which soothing methods work best for the baby.